EUROPEAN SYSTEMS

 ELRT - ELECTRIQUES LILLE ROUBAIX TOURCOING - 1964

-Away from the centre there were some reserved track open sections where a good turn of speed could be achieved
+Away from the centre there were some reserved track open sections where a good turn of speed could be achieved.

 I returned there for a marathon one-day trip in May 1983 which involved using the 02.00 Sealink ferry departure from Dover.
-It was the French boat returning to Calais and I was just about the only passenger aboard as it chugged through the night.
-The main purpose of this trip was to see and ride on the new VAL fully automated railway but I took the opportunity to renew my acquaintance with the ELRT operation which had, with modern marketing techniques taken the strange name of 'MONGY' .This was actually the name of the original promotor of the line at the turn of the century
+It was the French boat returning to Calais and I was just about the only passenger aboard as it chugged, lights out through the night.
+The main purpose of this trip was to see and ride on the new VAL fully automated railway but I took the opportunity to renew my acquaintance with the ELRT operation which had, with modern marketing techniques taken the strange name of 'MONGY' .This was actually the name of the original promotor of the line at the turn of the century.

 VALENCIENNES - 1964

-Situated in north-eastern France right on the Belgian border this industrial town's tramway was notable for its extremely run-down state.
+Situated in north-eastern France right on the Belgian border in the shadow of areas whose place in history was assured by the first world war, this industrial town's tramway was notable for its extremely run-down state.
 All cars we saw were seemingly identical and operated with two trailers although loadings did not seem to justify this.
-I have never been there again but understand that the wheel has turned full circle and a no doubt much expanded town now enjoys the beginnings of a brand new tramway, part of the future expansion which may, according to latest information, actually be with trolleybuses instead!

 BELGIUM

-OSTEND COASTAL LINE - 1964
+OSTEND COASTAL LINE - 1964 & 2008

 Until comparatively recent times, for many people south of Blackpool visiting here this might have been their first sight of a tramway for many a year.
 This and nearby Ghent would have been their nearest such transport.